 Sennheiser HD 25 1 II, a headphone of Legend

-Its design and appearance is not too modern.
+Design and appearance are not the most modern.

 Table of Contents

 - What's in the box?